Invariant monotone coupling need not exist: The fixed-end trick

-Although the above processes could be coupled in an invariant way, it is clear that the idea leaves us a lot of freedom to use other partially ordered sets and other monotone operations (instead of taking maxima we could take the sum, for example, which was Lalley's original suggestion).
-But it seems that other examples are difficult to analyze from the point of view of \ref q.oded-russ/.
+Although the above processes could be coupled in an invariant way, it is clear that the idea leaves us a lot of freedom to use other partially ordered sets and other monotone operations (instead of taking maxima, we could take the sum, e.g., which was Lalley's original suggestion).
+But it seems that other examples are difficult to analyze from the point of view of Question~\ref{q.oded-russ}.
 With our next construction, however, it will be very succinct why a monotone coupling cannot be invariant.